Unemployment benefits and unemployment Updated

 Discussion of pros and cons

 Unemployment benefit programs in developed economies are similar in structure, but many of the details—eligibility requirements, benefit levels, and benefit duration—vary.
-These details can have different effects on consumption, poverty levels, employment, job-seeking, and duration of unemployment.
+These details can have different effects on consumption, job quality, employment, job-seeking, and duration of unemployment.
 The effects can also vary with the phase of the business cycle.

 Structure of unemployment benefit programs in advanced economies

 Unemployment benefit programs in advanced industrialized economies share many features, but the details vary in ways that matter for government policy and for the effects of the programs on individuals and the economy.
-Three of the most important dimensions of a country’s unemployment benefits program are eligibility requirements, benefit level, and maximum duration of benefits.
+Three of the most important dimensions of a country’s unemployment benefits program are eligibility requirements, benefit level, and maximum duration of benefits (see Figure 1).

 Eligibility requirements

-How long a person has to have worked before being eligible for unemployment benefits after being involuntarily discharged varies as well.
+How long a person has to have worked before being eligible for UI after being involuntarily discharged varies as well.
 Most countries require applicants to have spent some minimum percentage of the previous year or previous two or three years in employment (for example, 6 months out of the past year or 12 months out of the past two years).
-But some countries, notably Australia and New Zealand, have no length requirement for previous employment.
-Some countries, such as Norway and the US, also require that applicants have received some minimum level of earnings over those employment periods to qualify for unemployment benefits.
+Some countries also require that applicants have received some minimum level of earnings over those employment periods to qualify.

 Some countries also require a waiting period before benefits begin.
 While about half of Organisation for Economic Co-operation and Development (OECD) countries allow eligible applicants to start to receive benefits immediately after losing a job, the other half have waiting periods of 3–14 days.